Pinterest VA Group Interview (Part II): How is Pinterest Management Different from Being a VA?

 I’m pretty much there!
 I’m happy with my client load and am fairly pleased with my pricing structure.
 I’m hoping to shift my pricing a bit over time, but as of now, I’m happy with where I’m at.

 Deborah: My first goal was to gain a better understanding of Pinterest overall for my own business account.
 Through the training and lots of practice and experimenting around, I do feel I have achieved this goal.
-My pins never looked better and they are being shared and the links clicked-through more often.
+My pins never looked better and they are being shared and the links clicked through more often.
 Pinterest has become my no. 1 source of online referral traffic to my website.

-My second goal was to earn a nice side income that might not be enough to fully replace a f/t job with benefits but that would be perhaps 75% of the way.
+My second goal was to earn a nice side income that might not be enough to fully replace a full-time job with benefits but that would be perhaps 75% of the way.
 I am still working on this goal, but then I have only been a Pinterest VA for about 6 months.
 I have worked with 4 clients to date, some only needed one-time tasks while others need recurring monthly work like pin scheduling.

 So I am still out there pitching for more new clients as I would like to have 6 or 7 who need help on an ongoing basis.
 I have been lucky in that all my clients so far have been wonderful to work with and I have really enjoyed getting to know them and their blogs or products better and helping them to grow their Pinterest presence.

 Vanessa: It’s so awesome to get to know your clients and help them to improve their blogs or business marketing, and to be able to help grow their Pinterest presence.
-That’s one of my favourite things too!
+That’s one of my favorite things too!

 Thank you, Vanessa, Jessica, and Deborah!

 So there you have it – the answer to the question, “How is Pinterest management different from being a VA?” and so much more.
 Do you think you might want to get started as Pinterest VA and work your way up to Pinterest management?
-Start building your skills today with the free Pinterest Prep book.

 Have questions?
 Leave them below…